ImperialCollegeLondon/AdaptiveSamplingDNAdataStorage/README.md

-# AdaptiveSamplingDNAdataStorage
+# AdaptiveSamplingONT-DNAdataStorage
-Adaptive sampling for DNA data storage using Readfish
+Adaptive sampling for ONT DNA sequencing for data storage using Readfish